zeke-xie/adaptive-inertia-adai/README.md

 The Pytorch Implementation of Adaptive Inertia Methods.

-Adaptive Inertia Optimization is proposed in our work:
+Adaptive Inertia Optimization was proposed in our work:

 [Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum](https://arxiv.org/abs/2006.15815).